Getting started with the CPP SDK

 UserInterrupt() function

-In the case of the user template, the UserInterrupt() function simply computes the required duty cycle for the buck converter according to the input voltage measurement.
+In this example, the UserInterrupt() function simply computes the required duty cycle for the buck converter according to the input voltage measurement.
 It then updates the output of the PWM modulator.

 Getting started with CPP SDK control development

 Note that both the UserInit() and UserInterrupt() functions return the value SAFE when they were executed without errors.
-Otherwise, the B-Box will go into fault, should an error occur during the execution, or if the value UNSAFE is returned.
+Otherwise, the B-Box goes into fault, should an error occur during the execution, or if the value UNSAFE is returned.

 Further reading

-It is highly recommended to read the following pages:
+It is recommended to also read the following pages: